webnovel

 I give her a dumbstruck look.
 "Third door to your left.
 If you need the bathroom, you don't need permission, you can just go.
 And you and the rest of the catering staff have worked hard with the setup and everything.
 When you're done, go have a bite in the kitchen, tell the others to take turns.
 I want you all to be fed and hydrated, so make sure you each switch out for the other."

 Her jaw loosens, gaping at me with surprise.
-"Wow, thank you, ma'am—Avara.
+"Wow, thank you, ma—Avara.
 I'll make sure everyone knows."

 "Go before your bladder bursts."

 She smiles sheepishly and scurries away.
 Suddenly an invisible weight deposits itself on my shoulders like someone is watching me intensely.
-The powerful pull of his malachite-green eyes draws my gaze to him for a heartbeat.
-He vanishes from my sight and I swivel around, searching for even a glimpse.
+The powerful pull of malachite-green eyes draw my gaze to the structured silhouette of a man in a sharp suit.
+He vanishes from my sight and I swivel around, searching for even a glimpse of him.
 A cluster of suited men stride inside—Europeans, the foreign relations I mentioned before.
 Foreign dignitaries my father became acquainted with, and to be honest.
 I wasn't sure they would show.

 I refocus on the task at hand, spotting a lonesome, lofty-eyed individual.